Quality Assurance

 Quick Thickness Check List

-• Ask for the nominal thickness and the allowed tolerance.
+• Ask for nominal size and allowed tolerance.

-• Compare the result with the purchase order and drawing.
+• Compare the result with the drawing and purchase order.

 MTC vs. Reality